FaridPBBGE/Code-Genomics-and-Bioinformatics-Analyses/README.md

 # Bioinformatics Pipelines for Postdoctoral Research Institute IHA-CS
 This repository showcases bioinformatics analysis pipelines developed during my postdoctoral research at the Institute for Advancing Health Through Agriculture(IHA), Texas A&M AgriLife Research, College Station, TX.These pipelines cover the following tasks of bioinformatics analyses:
 * **RNA and DNA sequencing analysis:** Mapping reads, identifying differentially expressed genes, and exploring alternative splicing events.
-* **Single Nucleotide Polymorphism (SNP) calling:** Identifying and characterizing genetic variations.
+* **SNP calling:** Identifying and characterizing genetic variations.
 * **Quality control of raw sequencing data:** Assessing data integrity and filtering low-quality reads.

 These pipelines utilize scripting languages, including Bash, R, and Python.
-Scripts designed specifically for execution on the TAMU HPRC cluster are included along with detailed job descriptions, facilitating seamless deployment and scalability.
+Scripts designed specifically for execution on the TAMU HPRC cluster are included, along with tools commands.

 **For further details and application of these pipelines within my research, please refer to my publications:**